verstaerker/koel-theme-new-feathers/src/styleguide/core/vuetify/vuetify.md

 ### Vuetify

 Vuetify is a component library with default styling.
-We currently use it for the c-date-picker component.
 See http://vuetifyjs.com/ for details.

 Vuetify needs one root element on the page to work.
 This can either be the `v-app` component or you can add an attribute called `data-app` to one element.